amiradridi/Job-Resume-Matching/README.md

      where vectors a and b have the same number of dimensions N. Cosine similarity can be used to compare similarity between document vectors.

    We tried that approach on skills words of 15 resumes and 5 jobs :
-   The resumes information were extracted by a colleague on the project and jobs were extracted from a public dataset on Kaggle
+   The resumes information were extracted by a colleague and the jobs were extracted from a public dataset on Kaggle.

    * Jobs:
    <p align="center">